jurraca/marketplace/README.md

 # Marketplace

+This is a set of toy modules for modeling marketplace dynamics in Elixir, mostly to teach myself GenServers and poke around OTP.
+A benefit of looking at the world through Erlang/Elixir is that you can mimick the behavior of individual actors by mapping them to the fundamental computational unit of the BEAM: processes.
+So an OTP app is a sound choice for building highly concurrent platforms such as an online marketplace.

 The marketplace has several components:
 - `Marketplace.Book`: the public API methods.
 - `Marketplace.Server`: the internal GenServer implementation that validates and routes requests.